emlab-ucsb/patchwise/README.md

 # patchwise

-`patchwise` is intended to be used as a supplementary package to `offshoredatr` for instances in which users wish to protect entire "chunks" of areas using `prioritizr`.
+`patchwise` is intended to be used as a supplementary package to `oceandatr` for instances in which users wish to protect entire "chunks" of areas using `prioritizr`.
 One example is when a user wishes to include seamounts as a feature to protect in `prioritizr` with a target of 20%.
 Instead of protecting a little bit of each seamount until the 20% is reached, `patchwise` makes it easy to ensure that entire seamounts are protected sequentially to meet the protection target.

 ## Installation